-H01: There is no significant relationship between service diversification and performance of agency banking firms.

-H03: There is so significant difference between the service diversification strategies adopted by agency banking firms in Kenya.
+H01: There is no significant relationship between cash planning and performance of agency banking firms.
+H02: There is no significant relationship between cash control and performance of agency banking firms.
+5 H03: There is no significant relationship between service diversification and performance of agency banking firms.